zozo5085/BR-SACR/README.md

 # Data Preparation

-Please organize your datasets, such as PASCAL VOC, Cityscapes, ADE20K, or COCO-Stuff, under your local dataset directory.
+Please organize the datasets used in our paper, including PASCAL VOC, PASCAL Context, ADE20K, and Cityscapes, under your local dataset directory.

 ```text